The pool coping is the horizontal capstone that sits at the top edge of the pool.

 While aluminum resists oxidation, the coating can chip away over time.

-However, the PVC plastic is not designed to be painted as its smooth, non-porous surface making it difficult for paint to stick.
+However, the PVC plastic is not designed to be painted as its smooth, non-porous surface makes it difficult for paint to stick.

 However, if a steel band is used to keep the coping in place, it will need to be painted to prevent issues with rusting.